ChuangLan/ParseAndIndex/README.md

 5. Send all the stuff into MongoDB

 TODO:
-1. Set the indexer to be static and create a new "Status" var since we cannot do this multi-threaded
+1. Set the indexer to be static and create a new "Status" var since we cannot do this multi-threaded (Doing)
-2. Don't create link between nodes in one file
+2. Don't create link between nodes in one file (Done)
 3. Update the linkTable when we fetch the existed WordList
-4.
+4. Save the start and end nodeID for the file